uiuctml/npc-models/docs/npc-models/training/npc.md

 If Weights & Biases (wandb) is enabled, a wandb run is automatically created under the generated run name, and all checkpoints are uploaded to the wandb cloud storage.

-Before joint optimization and testing, it is also important to ensure that the dataset prefix in `header.py` must match the one specified in the checkpoint file name.
+Before joint optimization and testing, ensure that the dataset prefix in `header.py` matches the one specified in the run name or checkpoint file name passed as arguments.

-For joint optimization and testing involving PC constructed using the knowledge-injected approach, it is critical to modify the following parameter in `header.py` to point to the PC model constructed by the `learnspn` project using the knowledge-injected approach:
+For joint optimization and testing involving PCs constructed using the knowledge-injected approach, modify the following parameter in `header.py` to point to the knowledge-injected PC model constructed by the `learnspn` project:

 ```bash
 config_pc = {